Usual group size: min 2 / max 7 passengers

 When travelling to Namibia you must ensure that your passport is valid for at least 6 months after the conclusion of your trip.
 You must also have at least 3 clear pages for passport stamps.

-Our current understanding is that travellers on American, Canadian, British, New Zealand and Australian passports do not require visas for visiting Namibia as a tourist.
+Our current understanding is that most nationalities do not require visas for visiting Namibia as a tourist.
 However, regulations in Africa can change without notice so it is your responsibility to contact your nearest embassy or high commission to double check visa requirements.
 You are also welcome to speak to us for more details and the latest information we have to hand.